 Winter Bible Study

 Winter months can be dark and bleak when folks are indoors more than other times of the year, and it's the perfect time to gather in small groups for the annual Church of Our Saviour Bible Study.
-Group members determine the date and time for meetings that works best for them.
-There are eight sessions, providing an overview of one Book of the Bible.

 During Wednesdays in the season of Lent, we meet for a Eucharist, a simple dinner, and a lecture series to support our own Lenten journeys each year around a common theme.
 Presenters are from the parish or outside speakers with background in a particular area of spiritual teaching.
 This series begins at 6:15pm in the